vl4ds/Documentation/device-type-developers-guide/building-zigbee-device-handlers.rst

 translates to 2 seconds.
 Breaking the payload down we see that the hex value of 0x0014 equals the decimal value of 20.
 20 * 1/10 of a second equals 2 seconds.

+Each attribute possesses a specific data type.
+The corresponding value for this data type can be found in table 2.16 of the `ZigBee Cluster Library <http://www.zigbee.org/download/standards-zigbee-cluster-library/>`__.

 .. note::
   The payload in the example above, {0014}, is a hex string.
 The length of the payload must be two times the length of the data type.
 For example, if the datatype is 16-bit, then the payload should be 4 hex digits.